qbit86/arborescence/README.md

 * Algorithms:
     * [Traversal] — widely used algorithms for traversing graphs such as BFS and DFS.

+## Installation

+To install packages of this library with NuGet package manager follow the links above.

 ## Basic usage

+Let's consider a simple directed graph and a breadth first tree on it:
 ![](/assets/example.svg)

+This is how you create a graph, instantiate an algorithm, and run it against the graph:
 ```cs
 var builder = new SimpleIncidenceGraph.Builder();
 builder.Add(2, 0);